Differentiable Semantic ID for Generative Recommendation: Experimental results

 \subsection{Comparison with differentiable SID and conventional (RQ1)}

 To address \textbf{RQ1}, we compare our differentiable semantic ID training framework DIGER with two representative alternatives: (i) a conventional two-stage generative recommendation pipeline (Two-Stage)~\cite{rajput2023recommender}, and (ii) a naive differentiable SID approach based on STE~\cite{bengio2013estimating}.
-We report experiments on three benchmarks (Beauty, Instruments, and Yelp).
+We report experiments on three benchmarks (B-Shop, I-Shop, and Yelp).
 In addition, we evaluate several DIGER with different decaying strategies.
 The results are shown in Table~\ref{tab:performance_beauty_instruments}.

 Table~\ref{tab:performance_beauty_instruments} shows that DIGER consistently improves over the conventional two-stage pipeline across all datasets and metrics.
-For instance, on Beauty, DIGER raises R@10 from 0.0610 (Two-Stage) to 0.0657--0.0696 (DIGER), and N@10 from 0.0331 to 0.0361--0.0376.
-Similar trends are observed for Instruments, where R@10 increases from 0.1058 to 0.1124--0.1138 and N@10 from 0.0797 to 0.0823--0.0844.
+For instance, on B-Shop, DIGER raises R@10 from 0.0610 (Two-Stage) to 0.0657--0.0696 (DIGER), and N@10 from 0.0331 to 0.0361--0.0376.
+Similar trends are observed for I-Shop, where R@10 increases from 0.1058 to 0.1124--0.1138 and N@10 from 0.0797 to 0.0823--0.0844.
 On Yelp, DIGER also yields consistent gains (e.g., R@10 improves from 0.0407 to 0.0432--0.0439, and N@10 from 0.0213 to 0.0227).
-In contrast, the naive STE baseline performs poorly on all datasets (e.g., Beauty R@10 drops to 0.0134), indicating severe optimization instability; empirically, this aligns with \emph{codebook collapse} behavior that prevents effective joint learning when discretization is handled in a purely straight-through manner.
+In contrast, the naive STE baseline performs poorly on all datasets (e.g., B-Shop R@10 drops to 0.0134), indicating severe optimization instability; empirically, this aligns with \emph{codebook collapse} behavior that prevents effective joint learning when discretization is handled in a purely straight-through manner.

 Overall, these results provide empirical support for \textbf{RQ1}.
 Compared with a two-stage pipeline, DIGER unlocks additional gains by allowing the model to jointly optimize semantic ID construction and generation objectives.
 Moreover, the failure of STE highlights that \emph{a naive differentiable SID design is insufficient}; stable joint training requires the proposed DIGER to avoid collapse and to translate differentiability into measurable recommendation improvements.